manishtomar-cpi/DSA-CP/dynamic-programming/theory/basicsDP.md

 ## When to Use DP?

-1. **Overlapping Subproblems**:
+1. **Overlapping Sub problems**:

-   - If your problem can be divided into subproblems that are solved repeatedly, DP can help avoid redundant calculations by storing solutions to subproblems and reusing them.
+   - If your problem can be divided into sub problems that are solved repeatedly, DP can help avoid redundant calculations by storing solutions to sub problems and reusing them.

 2. **Optimal Substructure**:

-   - If the problem has an optimal solution that can be constructed from the optimal solutions of its subproblems, DP is a good fit.
+   - If the problem has an optimal solution that can be constructed from the optimal solutions of its sub problems, DP is a good fit.

 3. **Large Input Sizes**:
    - If solving the problem using brute force or recursion results in exponential time complexity (e.g., O(2^n)), DP can help reduce the time complexity significantly, often to linear (O(n)) or polynomial (O(n^2)) time.